 We are developing medicines to selectively eliminate senescent cells, called senolytic medicines.
 Our initial focus is on delivering localized therapy in osteoarthritis, ophthalmology and pulmonary disease.
 Beyond cellular senescence, we are uncovering additional underlying mechanisms that contribute to age-related diseases including:

-UBX1967 is being evaluated for the potential treatment of age-related diseases of the eye, including age-related macular degeneration, diabetic macular edema and proliferative diabetic retinopathy.
-UBX1967, which is a potent senolytic small molecule inhibitor of particular members of the Bcl-2 family of apoptosis regulatory proteins, targets proteins senescent cells rely on for survival.
-UNITY plans to submit an IND application in early 2020 for UBX1967.
-UNITY entered into a license agreement with Ascentage Pharma Group Corp Limited “Ascentage Pharma” in January 2019 granting UNITY exclusive development and commercialization rights and non-exclusive manufacturing rights outside of Greater China for UBX1967 in all non-oncology indications.
-Inside Greater China, UNITY is obligated to commercialize UBX1967 through a joint venture with Ascentage Pharma.
+UBX1967 and UBX1325 are being evaluated for the potential treatment of age-related diseases of the eye, including age-related macular degeneration, diabetic macular edema and proliferative diabetic retinopathy.
+UBX1967 and UBX1325 are distinct senolytic small molecule inhibitors of particular members of the Bcl-2 family of apoptosis regulatory proteins.
+Both compounds target proteins that senescent cells rely on for survival.
+UNITY plans to submit an IND application in early 2020.

 Summary: This double-blind, randomized, placebo-controlled Phase 1 study is evaluating the safety, tolerability and pharmacokinetics of a single intra-articular injection of UBX0101 into the femoro-tibial joint of patients diagnosed with moderate to severe painful osteoarthritis of the knee.

 For patients or physicians interested in learning about eligibility criteria for the trial, please visit clinicaltrials.gov.